jsiwiecki/US_Congressional_Stock_Monitor/aws_lambda/FetchHouseStockWatcher/README.md

 3. Upload it to AWS Lambda.
 Remember to adjust Handler:
 `<NameOfScript>.<NameOfMainFunction>`

+4. Add environmental variables to AWS Lambda:
+`S3_BUCKET_NAME`
+`STOCK_WATCHER_API_URL`

-4. This script for AWS Lambda needs proper permissions to be able to save file in S3
+5. This script for AWS Lambda needs proper permissions to be able to save file in S3

+6. Setup a trigger / frequence to fetch data by AWS Lambda function.